-

 Manage stress with Chill Drills audio relaxation exercises, created especially for service members.

 - Maintain a diverse exercise schedule.
-Physical training is a part of every service member’s experience, but whether you are active in National Guard or a traditional Guardsman, integrating a regimen of strength, flexibility, endurance and cardio training is necessary to maintain good overall physical health and prevent injury.
+Physical training is a part of every service member’s experience, but whether you are active in the National Guard or a traditional guardsman, integrating a regimen of strength, flexibility, endurance and cardio training is necessary to maintain good overall physical health and prevent injury.

 - Be safe.
-Accidents do happen, but you can prevent health problems and injuries by wearing a helmet or seat belt, ensuring you are not under the influence when you get behind the wheel, and practicing safe sex.
+You can prevent health problems and injuries by wearing a helmet or seat belt, ensuring you are not under the influence when you get behind the wheel, and practicing safe sex.
 Buddy check applies: whenever possible, be a buddy to someone else or have a buddy nearby.

 - Listen to your body.
 Pain and discomfort are warning signs that your body gives you to tell you to stop what you’re doing.
 Whether you experience pain during, after or unrelated to your activity, don’t let it go untended.
 If the pain is severe, seek help immediately.

 - Cook more, eat out less.
 A simple way to know what you’re eating is to prepare food yourself.
 Using fresh ingredients to create a wide variety of dishes expands your palette and improves your eating habits.
-Best of all, it’s fun to play Bobby Flay for an evening, and you can share your culinary exploits with friends and family, who will no doubt appreciate the home-cooked meal.
+You can share your culinary exploits with friends and family, who will no doubt appreciate the home-cooked meal.

 - Little adjustments go a long way.
 Small efforts can make a big impact on your physical wellness.
-Some small changes you can implement today include checking the nutrition labels before purchasing food items, taking the stairs instead of the elevator, getting to bed a little earlier, and having a bite of breakfast in the morning.
-Small successes today can inspire great successes tomorrow.
+For example, check the nutrition labels before purchasing food items, take the stairs instead of the elevator, get to bed a little earlier and have a bite of breakfast in the morning.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.